 Somehow, this Blog is the Result of that Experience!

-Anyway, I never confirm, and should, because there are demons who, if they could get wings and leave, they would have the power to make my private hell a Public Hell and none of Antonio's will do it ...
+Anyway, I never confirm it, and it should, because there are demons that if they could get wings and get out of there, they would have the power to make my private hell a Public Hell and no "Antony" will get it.

 Well, I found this text and am pasting it in this wrod document with the original name, Waldir, who was the guy who taught me, without a word, the humility needed to understand that serving is a privilege!